A Guide for the Institution or Champion

 - perceived need by a stakeholder group

-- a knowledgeable decision maker or champion who understands and believes in the ombudsman concept
+- a knowledgeable decision maker or champion who understands and believes in the ombudsperson concept

-Leaders at some institutions have been influenced by the role ombuds offices play at other institutins, helping to alleviate conflict on their campuses.
+Leaders at some institutions have been influenced by the role ombuds offices play at other institutions, helping to alleviate conflict on their campuses.

 Getting Agreement for Establishing an Office

 - Typically, one person or a group such as a student association or someone in the administration takes the first step and consults with others about starting an ombuds office on campus.